-28.1.1 The most common reason for children becoming looked after is as a result of abuse or neglect.
+30.1.1 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
 The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.

-28.2 Children who have a social worker
+30.2 Children who have a social worker

-28.2.1 Children may need a social worker due to safeguarding or welfare needs.
+30.2.1 Children may need a social worker due to safeguarding or welfare needs.
 Local authorities will share this information with us, and the DSL will hold and use this information to inform decisions about safeguarding and promoting the child's welfare.

-28.3 Work Experience
+Work Experience

-28.3.1 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with statutory guidance.
+30.2.2 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with statutory guidance.

-28.4 Private fostering arrangements
+Private fostering arrangements

-- 28.4.1 A private fostering arrangement occurs when someone other than a parent or a close relative care for a child for a period of 28 days or more, with the agreement of the child's parents.
+30.2.3 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or aged under 18 if the child is disabled.
-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 28.4.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL and the school will notify the local authority of the circumstances.
+By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.

+30.2.4 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL who will notify the local authority of the circumstances.

-29 Local risks and emerging developments
+30 Local risks and emerging developments

-29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of knife crime, gang related issues, county lines, criminal activity, anti-social behaviour, domestic violence and contextual safeguarding.
+30.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
+Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
+Domestic violence can be a prevalent safeguarding issue.
 We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-Appendix One - Four categories of abuse
+Appendix One - Indicators of abuse, neglect and exploitation